AlienKevin/arborist/README.md

+# Overview
+In this artifact, we included the implementation of our web automation program synthesizer called Arborist.
+We will evaluate its efficiency in synthesizing programs for challenging web automation tasks and compare it with state-of-the-art techniques.
+In the following, we first present benchmarks we used in our evaluation, then show instructions to reproduce our experiment.

+# Benchmarks
+We collected 131 real-world benchmarks on web-automation tasks, with each benchmark stored in a folder with name WxTx.
+Each benchmark contains the following files/folder:
+* *.program: the ground truth web automation program.
+* script.py: the selenium program used to record the action trace and doms of the simulated user interactions on the doms.
+* trace.json: the json file contains a list of actions for completing the benchmark task.
+Each action contains its type, corresponding selectors, and the data if applicable.
+* doms/: the folder contain all website dom indexed from the starting website dom before applying the first action to the last website dom after applying the last action.

+# Evaluation Instructions

-# Configure Docker Desktop
+## Configure Docker Desktop
 If you are using Docker Desktop, change the allocated disk space to **200GB** in the Docker preferences (Preferences -> Resources -> Disk).
+Docker won't necessarily use all 200GB but this amount is required to prevent out of memory errors.

-# Run main experiment
+## Run main experiment
 1. Pull and run the docker container for arborist:
 ```
 docker run -ti alienkevin/arborist